aiengineeralliance/ai-engineer-handbook/docs/tutorials/rag.md

 !!! note
-    In reality, if the knowledgebase only comprised these 2 documents, we wouldn't bother to RAG as these are small enough to fit into the context.
+    In reality, if the knowledge base only comprised these 2 documents, we wouldn't bother to RAG as these are small enough to fit into the context.
 However, we're using this simple case to demonstrate how RAG works in general.

 ## Install dependencies